 My belief on the nature of God and Jesus Christ differs substantially from Lewis' and so parts of this chapter are a bit irrelevant to me.
 It's still nice thoughts though, well organized and logically put forth.
 I'm just not really the intended audience.
 However I definitely believe in the condescension of God, and I like what Lewis says about how "He goes down to come up again and bring the whole ruined world up with Him."
 He gives the analogy of a strong man stooping to get himself under "some great complicated burden" and lifting it up, or of a diver going down into the depths of the water and then bringing some "dripping, precious thing that we went down to recover" up with him again.
 I like these images.

 "In this descent and re-ascent everyone will recognise a familiar pattern: a thing written all over the world.
 It is the pattern of all vegetable life.
 It must belittle itself into something hard, small and deathlike, it must fall into the ground: thence the new life re-ascends.
 It is the pattern of all animal generation too.
 There is descent from the full and perfect organisms into the spermatozoon and ovum, and in the dark womb a life at first inferior in kind to that of the species which is being reproduced: then the slow ascent to the perfect embryo, to the living, conscious baby, and finally to the adult.
 So it is also in our moral and emotional life.
 The first innocent and spontaneous desires have to submit to the deathlike process of control or total denial: but from that there is a re-ascent to fully formed character in which the strength of the original material all operates but in a new way.
 Death and Re-birth - go down to go up - it is a key principle...
-All the instances of it which I have mentioned turn out to be but transpositions of the Divine theme into a minor key."
+All the instances of it which I have mentioned turn out to be but transpositions of the Divine theme into a minor key."{Lewis also wrote in Mere Christianity about the analogy of a baby in the womb - but this time we are the baby.
+This I think strengthens his idea that we are going to become like Christ.
+He descended, and so must we.}

 I've written elsewhere about how much I love Lewis's idea that everything, all over the world and throughout history, points to the truthfulness of the Christian story.
 Lewis explains Christ's similarities to other kingly figures who die and are reborn, just like the corn, thus:

 "He is like the Corn-King because the Corn-King is a portrait of Him.
 The similarity is not in the least unreal or accidental.
-For the Corn-King is derived (through human imagination) from the facts of Nature, and the facts of Nature from her Creator; the Death and Re-birth pattern is in her because it was first in Him."
+For the Corn-King is derived (through human imagination) from the facts of Nature, and the facts of Nature from her Creator; the Death and Re-birth pattern is in her because it was first in Him."Lewis next talks about the Fall and free will in language very similar to Mere Christianity.

 "[God] saw that from a world of free creatures, even though they fell, He could work out... a deeper happiness and a fuller splendour than any world of automata would admit...
 God is not merely mending, not simply restoring a status quo.
-Redeemed humanity is to be something more glorious than unfallen humanity would have been."
+Redeemed humanity is to be something more glorious than unfallen humanity would have been."Interesting that Lewis proposes that the statement, "In the day ye eat of that fruit ye shall die" may be regarded "equally as a punitive sentence... as a mercy, and as a safety device."
+Positive views of the Fall are rare among traditional Christians, but not at all among Latter-day Saints.
+From our own Bible Dictionary:

-I also find it interesting that Lewis regards the fall as a safety-device "because, once Man has fallen, natural immortality would be the one utterly hopeless destiny for him."
+"The fall was no surprise to the Lord.
+It was a necessary step in the progress of man, and provisions for a Savior had been made even before the fall had occurred.
+Jesus Christ came to atone for the fall of Adam and also for man’s individual sins...
+Among other things [latter-day revelation] makes clear that the fall is a blessing, and that Adam and Eve should be honored in their station as the first parents of the earth.
+Significant references are...
+Moses 5:9–13."I also find it interesting that Lewis regards the fall as a safety-device "because, once Man has fallen, natural immortality would be the one utterly hopeless destiny for him."
 I had always been a bit puzzled by the cherubim who "keep the way of the tree of life" and prevent Adam and Eve from eating it.
 I sort of thought that his flaming sword was just a punishment to keep Adam and Eve from returning to the Garden of Eden.
 But in reading further and from my Old Testament professor, I learned that this was a safety-device because, "if Adam had put forth his hand immediately, and partaken of the tree of life, he would have lived forever, according to the word of God, having no space for repentance; yea, and also the word of God would have been void, and the great plan of salvation would have been frustrated." {Alma 42:5} In other words, and I think Lewis would agree, we've got to die.
 We can't live forever this way and expect to become perfected.
 Dying is an essential part of rebirth.
 Lewis also brings up his ideas on repentance that he talked about in Mere Christianity: that is, that

 "only a Man who did not need to have been a Man at all unless He had chosen, only one who served in our sad regiment as a volunteer, yet also only one who was perfectly a Man, could perform this perfect dying; and thus... either defeat death or redeem it.
 He tasted death on behalf of all others.
 He is the representative "Die-er" of the universe: and for that very reason the Resurrection and the Life...
 He who from all eternity has been incessantly plunging Himself in the blessed death of self-surrender to the Father can also most fully descend into the horrible and (for us) involuntary death of the body.
-Because Vicariousness is the very idiom of the reality He has created, His death can become ours."
+Because Vicariousness is the very idiom of the reality He has created, His death can become ours."This also hearkens back to the idea of "good infection" Lewis espoused in Mere Christianity. {"Idiom" comes from the Latin word for "special property", and the Greek word for "special feature, special phrasing", or "one’s own", if you were wondering.} Further, Lewis' almost side-comment about death being voluntary for Christ reminds me of what James E. Talmage wrote in Jesus the Christ:

 "What other man has been without sin, and therefore wholly exempt from the dominion of Satan, and to whom death, the wage of sin, is not naturally due? ...
 What other man has lived with power to withstand death, over whom death could not prevail except through his own submission?
 Yet Jesus Christ could not be slain until His “hour had come”, and that, the hour in which He voluntarily surrendered His life, and permitted His own decease through an act of will.
 Born of a mortal mother He inherited the capacity to die; begotten by an immortal Sire He possessed as a heritage the power to withstand death indefinitely.
 He literally gave up His life; to this effect is His own affirmation: “Therefore doth my Father love me, because I lay down my life, that I might take it again.
 No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again” (John 10:17-18).
 And further: “For as the Father hath life in himself; so hath he given to the Son to have life in himself” (John 5:26).
-Only such a One could conquer death; in none but Jesus the Christ was realized this requisite condition of a Redeemer of the world."
+Only such a One could conquer death; in none but Jesus the Christ was realized this requisite condition of a Redeemer of the world."I would say that Lewis' idea of the Incarnation at least includes the LDS idea of the Resurrection, and so I can accept his claim that the Incarnation is the greatest miracle of all.

 All of this reminds me of another Lewis quote I read a while ago: "Miracles are a retelling in small letters of the very same story which is written across the whole world in letters too large for some of us to see."

-As we enter chapter XV, I would like to include another section of the LDS Bible Dictionary definition of miracles
+As we enter chapter XV, I would like to include another section of the LDS Bible Dictionary definition of miracles:

 "Miracles.
 An important element in the work of Jesus Christ, being not only divine acts, but forming also a part of the divine teaching...
 They were intended to be a proof to the Jews that Jesus was the Christ.
 Many of them were also parabolic and instructive, teaching by means of symbols such divine truths as the result of sin and the cure of sin; the value of faith; the curse of impurity; and the law of love.
-The miracles of healing also show how the law of love is to deal with the actual facts of life."
+The miracles of healing also show how the law of love is to deal with the actual facts of life."Lewis claims that "the Christian miracles have a much greater intrinsic probability in virtue of their organic connection with one another and with the whole structure of the religion they exhibit."
+They are not isolated, nor anomalous facts.
+As defined by the Bible Dictionary quote above, they establish a body of doctrine.

 Oh!
 I see here in chapter XV the same quote I used about, phrased slightly differently: "Each miracle writes for us in small letters something that God has already written, or will write, in letters almost too large to be noticed, across the whole canvas of Nature."